svengreb/styleguide-markdown/CONTRIBUTING.md

 ## Versioning

-Styleguide Markdown follows the [Semantic Versioning Specification][semver] (SemVer).
+styleguide-markdown follows the [Semantic Versioning Specification][semver] (SemVer).
 We release patch versions for bug fixes, minor versions for enhancements like new features and improvements, and major versions for any backwards incompatible changes.
 Deprecation warnings are introduced for breaking changes in a minor version so that users learn about the upcoming changes and migrate their code in advance.

 Every significant change is documented in the [changelog][changelog].